Loading

-Category Case Study · Nationwide
+Category Case File · Nationwide

 As of 2024, more than 54 municipalities have enacted dollar store restrictions: spacing requirements, formula business bans, square footage caps, and outright prohibitions.
 Clayton County GA.
 Joseph OR.
 Six California cities plus Sonoma County.
 Dollar General, Dollar Tree, and Family Dollar are navigating a patchwork of regulations that varies block by block — and most operators don't know the rules until after they've signed the lease.

 No single score for this one — because it varies by jurisdiction.
-RealClear AI reads the specific ordinance in every city you evaluate.
+RealClear reads the specific ordinance in every city you evaluate.

 54+